dayseanm04/Hospital-Network-Design-Project/design/03-IP-Addressing-Plan.md

 - I divided the using VLSM to avoid wasting IP addresses.
 - Clinical areas use larger subnets due to more devices (PCs, phones).
 - Administrative areas mostly fit into **/27** or **/28** subnets.
-- Security stations often use the smallest subnets (**/28** or **/29**).
+- Security stations share the same subnet **172.16.5.0/26**
 - The devices are strictly PCs, IP Phones and printers.
-It dosent include hospital equipments sicns I cant simulate that in Packet Tracer
+It dosent include hospital equipments sinces I cant simulate that in Packet Tracer

 ---